 From May 19 through June 30, FisheryProgress undertook an extensive feedback period on our draft permanent social policy and received feedback from nearly 250 stakeholders, including from more than 75% of FIPs currently active on FisheryProgress.
 The feedback spanned a wide range of opinions about the draft policy and its specific elements.
 Overall, many businesses and other users who rely on FisheryProgress data were supportive of the policy and welcomed the opportunity for FIPs to address human rights and labor issues more consistently.
 Many FIPs told us that while they appreciated the importance of protecting human rights, they had significant concerns about the time and costs required to implement the policy.

-Based on this feedback, FisheryProgress is reviewing the feedback and preparing for a second round of stakeholder feedback in October focused on potential revisions.
-We will finalize the policy and develop detailed implementation guidance this winter, and aim to launch the policy in March 2021.
+Following this round of feedback, we will finalize the policy and develop detailed implementation guidance this winter, and aim to share the final policy in March 2021.

 If you have any questions, please don’t hesitate to reach out to Kristin Sherwood (firstname.lastname@example.org).